 The University of San Francisco has joined forces with the California Institute for Nursing and Health Care and the Kaiser Permanente Fund for Health Education at the East Bay Community Foundation

 Application deadline for Fall 2014 is June 21, 2014 at 5PM

 It is hoped that through such programs, new RNs can begin working as professional nurses with a mentor / preceptor in the community setting.
 The goals are to retain our new nurses while developing their role as a professional nurse.
-USF offers the only program comprised entirely of ambulatory care settings.
+USF offers the only program comprised entirely of community settings.

 The program will promote professional role development of the newly graduated nurse to work as an advance beginner RN in Ambulatory care settings.
 The program will build and reinforce learning from previous clinical experiences as well as introduce the professional nursing role in community settings.

 In seminar and simulation, participants review professionalism, effective communication, evidence-based practice, care management in community based care settings and specific nursing skills used in community care settings such as IV line care, physical assessment, nutrition, lab results, and pain management.
 Participants will also be part of a collaborative learning environment in a bimonthly post conference debriefing.
 Participants will learn to practice within the Quality and Safety Education for Nurses' (QSEN) framework.
 Upon completion of the program, a certificate in “Transition to Practice” with a specialty in Nursing Care in the Community will be awarded.